-“Once I go to bed I will tie a smaller turban because it’s still supposed to be covered, and I think the only time my head is not covered is when I’m having a bath or a shower.”
+"Once I go to bed I will tie a smaller turban because it’s still supposed to be covered, and I think the only time my head is not covered is when I’m having a bath or a shower," he said.

 But when Sikhs began establishing themselves in Britain in the 1950s and 60s, wearing a turban was socially unacceptable.

-“There were sacrifices made because there were no jobs available to those who looked so distinctly different,” says Mandla.
+“There were sacrifices made because there were no jobs available to those who looked so distinctly different,” Mandla said.
 “Many Sikhs unfortunately disregarded the requirement to wear a turban and cut their hair so that they could gain employment.”

 Turbans and School Uniforms

 Today, Mandla is a lawyer, with an office across the street from a large Sikh temple.
 He’s well known in the community, but mainly for something that happened decades ago.